You know exactly how to make your business 10x better.

 That's why so many entrepreneurs stay stuck while technically working all the time.
 The business stays busy.
 The visible growth moves stay unfinished.

-Sometimes this pattern looks like functional freeze: high-capacity entrepreneurs who stay busy, capable, and productive everywhere except the exact place growth requires visibility or risk.
+Sometimes this shows up as functional freeze: entrepreneurs who stay busy, productive, and fully in control everywhere except the exact place growth requires visibility or risk.

 “I Know What To Do.
 So Why Can’t I Do It?”